-We are proud to be an Africa-based business with a global ethos.
+We are proud to be an African and Africa-based business with a global ethos.
 Our small, digitally native team reflects our core values of inclusivity, diversity, and innovation.
 Between the continent and the world, we seek to push the boundaries of geographic limitations.

-Nisha Kanabar, ceo
+Nisha Kanabar, CEO

-Nisha Kanabar is a curator and storyteller; and the founder of Industrie Africa.
+Nisha Kanabar is a curator and storyteller, and the founder of Industrie Africa.
 A Tanzanian of Indian origin, Kanabar graduated from Parsons School of Design in New York and went on to forge a career in luxury fashion and publishing.
 With over a decade of experience at renowned industry names, she held formative positions at the editorial and commercial departments of American Vogue, Vogue India, and Style.com in the Middle East (now Vogue Arabia).
-Her experience across international markets fuelled a desire to channel her work into her home continent’s contemporary and luxury designer market, with a special focus on diversity.
+Her experience across international markets fuelled a desire to channel her work into her home continent’s contemporary and luxury designer market, with a special focus on digitization and storytelling.
 Nisha’s unique perspective allows her to frame the conversation around African fashion through a unique global lens and places her at the forefront of a cultural movement experiencing seismic change.
 She currently resides in Dar es Salaam, Tanzania—whilst her work regularly takes her across the continent and around the world.

-As a growing commerce and content platform, we are always looking for talented, creative individuals to potentially join our community.
+As a growing commerce and content platform, we are always looking for talented, creative individuals to potentially join our family.
 If you are passionate about the African fashion industry and would be interested in being a part of the team, please drop us a note on firstname.lastname@example.org.

 Fashion journalists and experts, we want to hear from you. if you are interested in writing for us at imprint, please email us at email@example.com.